charmbracelet/bubbletea/README.md

 ### There’s so much more where that came from

 For more applications built with Bubble Tea see [Charm & Friends][community].
 Is there something cool you made with Bubble Tea you want to share?
-PRs are welcome!
+[PRs][community] are welcome!

 ## Feedback